Pat Tyrance

-Patrick Henry Tyrance Jr., is an American orthopaedic surgeon and a former Academic All American linebacker who played for the University of Nebraska Cornhuskers football team.
+Patrick Henry Tyrance Jr., is an American orthopaedic surgeon and a former Academic All American linebacker who played for the Nebraska Cornhuskers football team.
 He was selected by the Los Angeles Rams in the 1991 NFL draft, and earned his MD from Harvard Medical School in 1997.
 He is considered one of the most academically decorated athletes in Nebraska football history.

 Early life

 Tyrance was born to Patrick and Geraldine Tyrance on July 30, 1968 in Baltimore, MD.

 Education

 Tyrance graduated from Millard North High School in Omaha, Nebraska in 1986.
 He then attended the University of Nebraska–Lincoln from 1986 -1990, where he studied pre-med and achieved a grade point average of 3.46.

 After finishing college, he went on to obtain two post-graduate degrees from Harvard.
 He obtained his MD from Harvard Medical School in 1997 and also the Master of Public Policy in Healthcare Policy from Harvard Kennedy School in the same year.